-You can create a "boot" cpuset and assign all system daemons and user logins to run on a single CPU leaving the rest of the system CPUs to be assigned to job specific cpusets as follows:
+You can create a bootcpuset and assign all system daemons and user logins to run on a single CPU leaving the rest of the system CPUs to be assigned to job specific cpusets.
+You can use the bootcpuset facility to create a bootcpuset using the chkconfig --add bootcpuset command.
+For more information, see "Bootcpuset" on page 106.